aaronjanse/dotfiles/README.md

 This is a collection of my dotfiles, written in Nix.
-This is a flake, so you can easily borrow packages from here if so desired.

 ### Packages